odinuv/web/articles/database-tech/index.md

 {: .note}
 Be sure to check the name of the foreign key constraint before you run the above queries.
-The above corresponds to default state of the [sample database](/en/apv/walkthrough/database/#import-database).
+The above corresponds to the default state of the [sample database](/en/apv/walkthrough/database/#import-database).

 Or when creating a new table, you would do it like this: